-Tina Geiselbrecht is a Research Scientist with the Texas A&M Transportation Institute (TTI), an agency of the Texas AM University System, with over 18 years of applied research experience.
-She leads the Public Engagement Planning program at TTI where her research focuses on innovation in public involvement processes.
+Tina Geiselbrecht is a Senior Research Scientist at the Texas A&M Transportation Institute (TTI), an agency of the Texas A&M University System.
+She has over 20 years of applied research experience.
+In 2014 she established the Planning and Engagement program at TTI.
+She leads the program where her research focuses on innovation in public involvement processes.
 Using qualitative and quantitative public opinion research, Ms. Geiselbrecht supports agencies in conducting meaningful public engagement to facilitate transportation planning and policy decision making.
-She has led numerous research projects that help agencies engage the public in decision-making and has produced tools that help the public to understand their role in transportation and how changes in the system may impact their lives and livelihoods.
-Ms. Geiselbrecht has developed and designed materials to communicate such complex topics as transportation funding, strategic planning, dynamic pricing on managed lanes, and mileage-based user fees, to name a few.
-She has developed, taught, and facilitated workshops across several topics for numerous sponsors including the National Cooperative Highway Research Program (NCHRP), Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and several state departments of transportation.
+She has led numerous research projects that help agencies engage the public in decision-making and has produced tools that help the public to understand their role in transportation and how changes in the system may impact their lives.

 Ms. Geiselbrecht holds a Bachelor of Arts degree in Economic Geography from the University of Texas at Austin and a Master’s of Applied Geography and Planning from Texas State University.
 She has been a member of IAP2 since 2012 and is currently serving on the IAP2 USA Certification Task Force.
 She was elected to the IAP2 USA board in 2016 and is currently serving her second term.
 Ms. Geiselbrecht is a Certified Public Participation Professional (CP3), receiving her certification from IAP2 in December 2018.
 She is also a member of the Transportation Research Board (TRB) Public Engagement and Communication committee and the Transportation Demand Management committee.